PennTURBO/Turbo-Documentation/turbo_axiomization.md

 #### A Carnival Vine into a Clinical Data Warehouse

-Carnival uses SQL queries to gather data from a clinical data warehouse and populate the Carnival graph.
+The TURBO Carnival server uses SQL queries to gather data from a clinical data warehouse and populate the property graph.
 Portions of reality already modeled by Carnival and PennTURBO include demographic and  anthropometric data about patients, medication orders, and assigned diagnosis codes.
 The table in the introduction of this paper illustrates representative patient demographics.

 Once loaded into Carnival's property graph, the data are modeled as two patient *nodes*, with an `is_member_of` relationship to a patient *group* node, an `is_identified_by` relationship with an *identifier* node, and a `has_demographics_summary` relationship with a *demographics summary* node.
 The demographic values themselves are implemented as properties of each demographics summary.